jbock-java/jbock/README.md

 ### Parameter descriptions and internationalization

 By default, the method's Javadoc is used as the parameter description.
-Alternatively a resource bundle can be used:
+Alternatively a resource bundle can be used, which overrides the javadoc if the bundle contains a translation for the JVM's locale:

 ````java
 MyArguments args = MyArguments_Parser.create()